 -InFile request.json `

--Uri "https://healthcare.googleapis.com/v1/projects/PROJECT_ID/locations/LOCATION/datasets/DATASET_ID/hl7V2Stores/HL7V2_STORE_ID?updateMask=notificationConfigs,labels" | Select-Object -Expand Content
+-Uri "https://healthcare.googleapis.com/v1/projects/PROJECT_ID /locations/LOCATION /datasets/DATASET_ID /hl7V2Stores/HL7V2_STORE_ID ?updateMask=notificationConfigs,labels" | Select-Object -Expand Content

 Copy the request body and open the method reference page.
-The API Explorer panel opens on the right side of the page.
+The APIs Explorer panel opens on the right side of the page.
 You can interact with this tool to send requests.
 Paste the request body in this tool, complete any other required fields, and click Execute.

 You should receive a JSON response similar to the following: